tprobinson/express-imagemin-proxy/README.md

 This is a useful option if you're not always certain what you're going to get, or for some reason the backend can't get file extensions on its own.

+### graphicsmagickPath

+Default: `undefined`

+If GraphicsMagick is not in your `$PATH`, you will get an error like `Stream yields empty buffer` when attempting to resize or convert images.
+You can specify a directory containing the Graphicsmagick binaries (not the binary itself) here.
+See [imagemin-gm](https://www.npmjs.com/package/imagemin-gm) for more information.

 # Query Parameters